storesafe/cordova-sqlite-storage/README.md

 TODO

+## Manual installation - windows platform version

+### SQLite library

+Download and isntall precompiled binaries for Windows Runtime 8.1 from http://www.sqlite.org/download.html, or install within Visual Studio Menu TOOLS->"Extensions and Upgrades..."->Online section of dialog.

+### SQLite Plugin

+Install plugin sources to you cordova application by running the following commands in top folder of your application:

+cordova plugin add <path to plugin repository>
+cordova prepare windows

+Add new project to your windows solution name SQLitePlugin.Windows, template "Visual C#->Store Apps->Windows Apps->Windows Runtime Component", set path at top inside <you application root>/platforms/windows.

+Right click on SQLitePlugin.Windows project, select 'Add->Existing Item...', locate SQLitePluginRT.cs and SQLite.cs in platforms/windows/plugins/com.brodysoft.sqlitePlugin, select "Add As Link" drop down menu.

+Right click on Class1.cs inside SQLitePlugin.Windows project and select 'Delete'.

+Double click on 'Properties' inside SQLitePlugin.Windows project and enter SQLitePluginRT into 'Default namespace:' field.

+Righ click on References inside SQLitePlugin.Windows project, select "Add Reference..."->Windows 8.1->Extensions->SQLite for Windows Runtime (Windows 8.1).
+This will also automatically select "Microsoft Visual C++ Runtime..." -- remove that reference from SQLitePlugin.Windows project and add it to your application project instead, otherwise you will get compile errors in SQLitePlugin.Windows project.
+Also add reference to SQLitePlugin.Windows and to SQLite inside you application project.

+Righ click on References inside you application project, select "Add Reference..."->Solution->Projects->SQLitePlugin.Windows.

+SQLite package uses native code, so you can not target "Any CPU", instead target one of specific architectures.

 ## Quick installation test

 Make a change like this to index.html (or use the sample code) verify proper installation: